Frederic Adrian Delano

 Frederic Adrian Delano II (September 10, 1863 – March 28, 1953) was an American railroad president who served as the first vice chairman of the Federal Reserve from 1914 to 1916.
-After his term as vice chairman, Delano continued to serve as a member of the Federal Reserve Board of Governors until 1918.
+After his term as vice chairman, Delano continued to serve as a member of the Federal Reserve Board until 1918.

 Early life

 Delano was born in Hong Kong on September 10, 1863.
 He was a member of the Delano family as a son of Warren Delano Jr. and Catherine Robbins Lyman.
 He was a brother of Warren Delano IV and Sara Ann Delano, and uncle of U.S. President Franklin Delano Roosevelt.

 Like his older brother Warren, he graduated from Harvard University in 1885.

 Career

 After his graduation from Harvard, Delano was employed by the Chicago, Burlington, and Quincy Railroad in various capacities, rising from the position of civil engineer to be general manager at Chicago.
 For a time he was consulting engineer to the United States War Department in respect to the railroads of the Philippine Islands.
 In 1905, he became president of the Wheeling and Lake Erie Railroad, of the Wabash Pittsburgh Terminal Railway, and of the Wabash Railroad.
 Delano was appointed one of the receivers for the Wabash in 1911, and in 1913, he was elected president of the Monon Railroad (succeeding Fairfax Harrison).
 He was vice president of the American Unitarian Association in 1907.

 His addresses were published under the titles Questions of the Hour (1911) and Are Our Railroads Fairly Treated?
 (1913).
 He was also the chairman of the influential National Capital Park and Planning Commission and helped approve and oversee the building of the Pentagon.
+He held an informal role as an advisor during his nephew's presidency, particularly on issues of land conservation and regional planning.